CNC-Buddy/R290_heatpump/README.md

 A Home Assistant custom integration for monitoring and controlling an R290 heat pump produced by SolarEast via Modbus, including PV-aware heatcurve optimization, COP calculation, and an optional Lovelace dashboard.
 You can find the diffrent Sales Names under Device Names for BLN0##TC#.
 It can be, that BLN0##TB# will also work.

-[Video: Feature Overview — placeholder]
+[Video: Feature Overview]

-- Demo video placeholder: replace with your link (e.g., https://your.demo/video)
+- Demo video will come soon:  (e.g., https://your.demo/video)

 ## Features